usnistgov/nist-mud/README.md

 On the Controller host:

-* Install JDK 1.8x and maven 3.5 or above.
+* Install JDK 1.8x.
+(There are some compile issues with higher versions)
 * Install maven 3.5 or higher.
 * Eclipse -- highly recommended if you want to look at code.